Tech Tip: The 3 Most Common HDMI Issues and Resolutions

 - Inconsistent Video

-- Ensure cable length meets specification.
-Once again cables outside of the HDMI specification may have consistent erroneous handshakes.
+- Ensure cable length meets recommendations (2 - 10 meters).
+Once again cables outside our recommendation may have consistent erroneous handshakes.
 This can be from the signal coming in too "hot or cold."
 Referring to the signal either being to high of an amplitude at short distances or too weak at longer distances.

 - Ensure settings are correct.
 Like cabling, settings can also play a major impact on multiple issues.
 Because devices can send multiple formats of HDCP, a more advanced setting may allow a device to handle more advanced versions of HDCP.